johnny353535/yoi/docs/_pages/elements/stepCrumb.md

 # StepCrumb

-Use this element to create a compact horizontal chain of links to display a progress – eg. the current step of a register process.
+<p class="intro">Use this element to create a compact horizontal chain of links to display a progress – eg. the current step of a register process.</p>

 | Styles         | [stepCrumb.less]({{ pathToSourceFile }}assets/less/elements/stepCrumb.less) |
 | Base CSS-Class | `.stepCrumb`                                                                |